-Fruit acids create a process of calcium chelation on tooth enamel.
+Fruit acids create a process of on tooth enamel.
 This means that the acids bind to calcium and strip it away.
 Fruit juices are even worse, as these are highly acidic and often contain added sugars.

 Your best bet is to stay away from juices and to eat acidic fruits only on occasion.

 While calcium is produced within the teeth naturally, this important mineral is stripped by acids and bacteria over time.
 You can replace calcium by eating calcium-rich foods.
-For example, one study found that eating calcium-rich cheese could counteract the effects of eating sugar.
+For example, found that eating calcium-rich cheese could counteract the effects of eating sugar.

 If your diet is deficient in calcium, talk to your doctor about possible supplementation.

 A 2012 study found that taking vitamin D supplements may help protect against cavities.
 Ask your doctor or dentist about taking vitamin D supplements

 You should also take daily multi-vitamins to be sure you are getting other needed vitamins for healthy teeth.